Kin-Zhang/removert/README.md

 No ros version!

 pcd are enough to run this program.
 Need transformed and pose in VIEWPOINT.
-Please reference our dufomap benchmark for more detail.
+Please reference our DynamicMap benchmark for more detail.

-TODO add DUFOmap benchmark link Here!!!
+TODO add DynamicMap benchmark link Here!!!

 We will output all the scripts and dataset!
 Don't worry.
 We are working on it.
 Message from [Qingwen ZHANG*](https://kin-zhang.github.io/) and [Daniel Duberg*](https://github.com/danielduberg)